 The Women for Sobriety New Life Program further promotes behavioral changes by:

-Letting the body help (relaxation techniques, meditation, diet and physical exercise)
+- Letting the body help (relaxation techniques, meditation, nutrition, and physical exercise)

 For more information on ways to access support from other women participating in the New Life Program, please visit the Community page.